simonwardjones/simonwardjones.co.uk/content/posts/random_forests.md

 A single decision tree provides great flexibility and can learn complex relationships between features and the target variable.
 However with this flexibility comes the issue of potentially overfitting the training data.

 Overfitting occurs when the tree (or more generally when any model) is too finely tuned to the specific training data that was used.
 Overfitting is characterised by great to almost perfect performance on the training data but poor performance on new "unseen" data.
-Flexible models such as decision trees often have high `variance`, this is because the questions or parameters that define the tree often vary significantly on changing the training data.
+Flexible models such as decision trees suffering from overfitting are said to have high `variance`.
+This is because the questions or parameters that define the model often vary significantly when changing the training data.

 With more inflexible models (such as linear regression) with more assumptions on the relationships between features and the target variable we often have another problem - high `bias`.
 Bias (or `underfitting`) occurs when the model is too simple to capture the true relationships between the features and the target variable.

-Often in machine learning we need to balance the flexibility of the model so that we do not overfit and vice versa that we do not underfit.
+Often in machine learning we need to balance the flexibility of the model so that we do not overfit and vice versa so that we do not underfit.
 This is often referred to as bias-variance trade-off.
 There are various approaches that have been developed to address this issue.

 When considering decision trees a simple way to reduce the flexibility of the model is to reduce the max depth of the tree.
-This simple step can often reduce the overfitting issue but if the depth is reduced too far the model can end up to simple with high bias!
+This simple step can often reduce the overfitting issue but if the depth is reduced too far the model can end up too simple with high bias!

 **How a random forest reduces variance and overfitting**